-Public ANZAC Day ceremonies may have been cancelled for health precautions given COVID-19, but across Seasons Seniors’ Living communities, we honour this day and all who served and continue to serve.
+Public ANZAC Day ceremonies may have been cancelled in 2020 for health precautions given COVID-19.
+However, across Seasons Seniors’ Living communities, we honour this day and all who served and continue to serve.

 Stewart (pictured left), now a resident at Seasons Mango Hill, served two years National Service in the British Royal Marines and 24 years in the Royal Australian Regiment.
 He was in two tours of Vietnam as Sergeant and spent 2 ½ years in Singapore / Malaya.

-He says ANZAC Day means “a chance to remember past comrades, reconfirm friendships and bonds established under trying conditions – and pride in having served with men with common beliefs and aims, men who can be relied on whatever the odds”.
+He says ANZAC Day means “a chance to remember past comrades, reconfirm friendships and bonds established under trying conditions.
+There is a pride in having served with men with common beliefs and aims, men who can be relied on whatever the odds”.